Salvation In The Sun’s Rise

 try again.

-The sheets still smell like sorrow,
+The sheets on my bed still smell like sorrow,

-my bones still carry yesterday,
+my bones still carry yesterdays problems.

 My mind says hide,